adamzulqar9/syok-java-appium/README.md

 #### Project are separated into 3 main subfolders:

 ![alt text](https://github.com/adamzulqar9/syok-java-appium/blob/alpha-dev/project_structure.PNG "Project Structure")
-1. functions
+1. **functions**
-* Helper functions for test are defined here, will then be called from the test scripts
+* Helper functions for tests are defined here, will then be called from the test scripts
-* Reason: Code reusability, code maintenance, changes to API can be handled easier (less risk to break entire tests)
+* Reason: Code reusability, easier code maintenance, changes to API can be handled easier (less risk to break entire tests)
-3. test
+2. **test**
 * BaseTest is the base class for all the tests, this is where setup and teardown methods are called
 * Test classes will extend BaseTest class and perform specific actions for testing specific features/functionalities
-* Reason: Code maintenance, Test extensibility (create new class and extend BaseTest class for new tests)
+* Reason: Code maintenance, test extensibility (create new class and extend BaseTest class for new tests)
-5. variables
+3. **variables**
 * All variables and elements that will be used in testing will be declared here
 * Reason: Variables reusability, changes to elements can be handled easier (less risk to break entire tests)